nikxliu/zabbix_java_4_was/README.md

 # zabbix_java_4_was
-zabbix java gateway for IBM WebSphere Application Server support
+zabbix java gateway for IBM WebSphere Application Server support this project base on zabbix_java_gateway 3.0 only add some code on `JMXItemChecker.java`

 this project is to extend the zabbix_java_gateway to support IBM WebSphere Application Server.
 It can visit the WAS's Mbean to get more detail pmi data to monitor the WAS status.